 Many immigrants have paid taxes on their income for years in their countries of origin but have had no direct experience with income taxes.
 For a number of these people, the government withholds taxes from their pay and “that's the end of it,” says Nancy Chavez-Porter, a native of Peru who also has lived in Mexico.
-They don’t file returns and never see refunds, she explained.
+They don’t file returns and never see refunds.
 They must learn that in the U.S., everyone with income above certain levels is expected to file a tax return, explained Chavez-Porter, who leads a company called Latina Business Services, in Colorado.

 W-4s determine how much you owe

 One of the first things new arrivals must learn about taxes in the United States is the purpose of IRS Form W-4, says Lee Shainis, Intercambio’s executive director and cofounder, and author of the book "The Immigrant Guide: What Every Immigrant Needs to Know."
 This form helps employers figure out how much to withhold from an employee’s paycheck to cover the federal income tax.

 Chavez-Porter recalls talking to a young man who had come from Mexico not long before.
 Accompanied by his family, he showed her his tax form from the previous year and asked why he didn't file with them, and he explained that they, too, were from Mexico and that he had been told he could file tax returns only for himself because just he had a Social Security number and a work visa.
 Chavez-Porter told him that he could get tax identification numbers for them and add them as dependents.
 No one at the company where the man worked as a skilled technician had told him about the deductions he was entitled to.
 That year, he got $4,000 back.